walkergussler/dove/README.md

 # Dynamic Overdose Vulnerability Estimator (DOVE)
 ### Visualization in javascript

-#### I developed 2 models for translating a CSV file to a pretty picture
+#### I developed 2 models for translating a CSV file with overdose data into an interactive webpage which displays a heatmap of the data
 ##### Model 1: fusioncharts

 ![USA Fusioncharts example](fusioncharts_usa_ss.png)